I joined Travel Nation in 2013 and re-joined in 2018 after taking a break to embark on a one-year work and holiday adventure in New Zealand.

 I absolutely love the outdoors and feel happiest standing on top of a mountain after a long hike.
 One of my goals for the next few years is to complete all the Great hikes in New Zealand (3 down, 7 to go).

-I joined Travel Nation in 2013.
+I started working for Travel Nation in 2013